 “Cannabidiol offers hope of a non-toxic therapy that could treat aggressive forms of cancer without any of the painful side effects of chemotherapy."

-What is Simpson or Cannabis Oil?
+What is Cannabis Oil?
 And How Does It Help!

 Simpson - Cannabis Oil is an evaporated solution of tetrahydrocannabinol and various other compounds produced by a solvent extraction of cannabis....